 Because they are hard to detect, meningioma tumors often are discovered when doctors are exploring the cause of seemingly unrelated symptoms.
 An imaging test that provides a detailed picture of the brain, such as a CT scan or MRI, will confirm whether meningioma is present.

 Treatment is based on the size, location and whether the meningioma is aggressive.
 Your health and goals for treatment also are considered.
 In cases where the meningioma is slow-growing, small and without symptoms, your doctor may not recommend treatment but choose to monitor the tumor over time.

 If the meningioma is growing, there are several treatment options.

 Removing as much of the tumor as possible is the most common form of treatment.
 If the entire tumor can be removed, no further treatment may be needed.

 A minimally invasive approach to meningioma surgery involves inserting an endoscope into the nose, through which surgeons can remove tumors near the base of the skull, reducing recovery time.
 Another technique removes tumors through a tiny incision in the eyebrow.

 If surgery can’t remove all of the tumor, the remaining tumor may be treated with radiation.
-This involves using fractionated stereotactic radiotherapy (SRT) and intensity-modulated radiation therapy (IMRT) to destroy malignant meningioma cells and reduce the chance of occurrence.
+This involves using fractionated stereotactic radiotherapy and intensity-modulated radiation therapy, to destroy malignant meningioma cells and reduce the chance of reoccurrence.

 When surgery and radiation are not effective, doctors may try chemotherapy.
-Chemotherapy can be difficult for brain cancer patients because high doses are needed to reach the brain, which can cause toxicity in the body, although research being done at the USC Norris Comprehensive Cancer Center is looking at an inhaled drug for brain cancer chemotherapy.
+Chemotherapy can be difficult for brain cancer patients, because high doses are needed to reach the brain, which can cause toxicity in the body.
+There is research being done at the USC Norris Comprehensive Cancer Center that is looking at an inhaled drug for brain cancer chemotherapy.